nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * After PED, my team start rectifying and filtering the respective bugs into its respective severity immediately, thus mitigating the number of bugs in TrackAScholar for future releases.

-* Maintaining high code quality and standards
+* Maintained high code quality and standards
   * By following the large amount of abstraction possessed by AB3, we aim to minimise duplicability of code in TrackAScholar and thus reducing the amount of code written.
 This is evident from `Command` and `Ui` interfaces etc.
   * Moreover, we adhered to the KISS principle and tried to keep our methods short and simple, thus